softcover/softcover_book/chapters/softcover_markdown.md

 ```
 \noindent the number to the word preceding it.
 This common typesetting convention prevents the number breaking across a line.
 Such cross-references are the only use of tildes in SFM; in all other contexts, they appear as follows: ~.

-In addition to working with chapters and sections, Softcover cross-references also work with code listings, aside boxes, figures, tables, and centered equations.
+In addition to working with chapters and sections, Softcover cross-ref\-er\-en\-ces also work with code listings, aside boxes, figures, tables, and centered equations.
 The label names can be virtually anything, but I follow the common convention of [namespacing](https://en.wikipedia.org/wiki/Namespace) them by type, so that chapter labels are prefixed with `cha:`, sections with `sec:`, codelistings with `code:`, etc.

 In the context of book cross-references, the advantage of using named labels instead of hard-coded numbers can hardly be over-stated: it means that if you add a new chapter to the beginning of your book, all the subsequent cross-references will automatically be renumbered.
 There is simply no way an author could keep track of more than a few cross-references by hand, but with Softcover the computer does the heavy lifting to that you can use as many as you want.